Hydepwns/beachPatrol/README.md

 cd beachPatrol
 ```

-3. Install Poetry, a tool for dependency management in Python.
-You can install it by following the instructions [here](https://python-poetry.org/docs/#installation).
+3. Install [Poetry](https://python-poetry.org/docs/#installation), a tool for dependency management in Python..

 4. Install the required dependencies using the poetry.lock file: